orangejulius/jekyll-footnotes/README.md

 "Footnotes" is a [Jekyll](http://jekyllrb.com/) plugin that helps inserts footnote reference and body HTML, with automatic numbering, if desired.

+This plugin is necessary if you want footnotes with markup, but Maruku would suffice if you will use plaintext notes exclusively.

 ### Install

     cd /root/of/site